goldenguy00/MiscFixes/Release/README.md

 - (temporarily removed) Fixes ConVars with uppercase letters not working, e.g, egsToggle

 - Prevents spam error for various server methods called on clients

+---

+# _SPECIAL THANKS TO:_

+- Chinchi, wouldn't have been possible without ya